jestjs/jest/website/docs/AutoMocks.md

 }
 ```

-The automock is also aware of classes constructed using prototype.
+The automatic mocking system is also aware of classes/constructor functions with
+custom prototypes:

 ```javascript
 // User.js